monadicsystems/monadicsystems.github.io/post2.md

     & return
 ```

 An interesting thing to note about Okapi is its lack of distinction between route and handler.
-If the developer wants, they can
+If the developer wants, they can still
-separate the two constructs like so:
+separate the two constructs.

 ```haskell
 getProduct = getProductRoute >>= getProductHandler